Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px; text-align:justify;">
 Starters are simplified dependency descriptors customized for different purposes.

-*  For example, spring-boot-starter-web is the starter for building web application, including RESTful, using Spring MVC.
+*  For example, spring-boot-starter-web is the starter for building web applications, including RESTful, using Spring MVC.
 It uses Tomcat as the default embedded container.

 * If I want to develop a web application using Spring MVC, all we would need to do is include spring-boot-starter-web in our dependencies, and we get the following automatically pre-configured:

 1. Spring MVC

-2. Compatible versions of jackson-databind (for binding) and hibernate-validator (for form validation)
+2. Compatible versions of Jackson-databind (for binding) and hibernate-validator (for form validation)

 3. spring-boot-starter-tomcat (starter project for Tomcat)